 - Call audio has dropouts

 - Call audio is garbled

-Note: Before you start using the phone widget, make sure you test your test connection.
+Note: Before you start using Freshdesk Contact Center, make sure you check the onboarding network connectivity checklist.

 Confirm a network connection is currently available.

 Ensure your network ports are not blocked by Firewall/router/antivirus software.
 See network requirements and recommendations for the list of IP addresses and ports to be whitelisted.

 Confirm if your headset is correctly connected to your computer.
 Also, ensure that the correct microphone and speakers are selected under sound settings for the input/output devices.

 Check if your microphone is not muted (some have a hardware mute button) and the speaker volume is turned up.